canonical/charm-relation-interfaces/interfaces/dns_record/v0/README.md

 - Is expected to provide a list of dns-domains in the relation databag, each containing the domain it is requesting a DNS record for, the username and the password containing a juju secret for the provider to authenticate the request.
 - Is expected to provide a list of dns-entries mains in the relation databag, containing at least the dns-domain, the host-label and record-data.
 The dns-domain must be present in the list of dns-domains for authentication.
+- Is expected to authenticate requests for dns-domains based on internal business rules/processes at the organisation where this charm is deployed.
+The credentials need to be negotiated outside of the charm relation.

 ## Relation Data